pierre-vigier/Perl6-Math-Matrix/README.md

 [Shortcuts](#methods)
 ---------------------

-Summary of all shortcut aliases (first) and their long form (second).
+Summary of all shortcut aliases (left) and their long form (right).

   * T --> [transposed](#transposed)